 Because of this past work history, there are certain jobs that I won’t accept, no matter what.

 Construction – There are plenty of people who enjoy working with their hands or being active while on the clock.
 I, however, am not one of those people.
 In fact, I enjoy not being outside in the hot summer weather or cold winters.
 I enjoy my comfortable work chair.
 When I think of construction work, I imagine that I would be stuck doing the worst job.
-While it may be cool to drive some of the machinery (for example, Hitachi mini excavators look like they would be pretty enjoyable to operate), I imagine myself hurting someone or myself.
+While it may be cool to drive some of the machinery, I imagine myself hurting someone or myself.
 Besides that, I don’t think I have the body to manage it.
 I lack both the muscles and coordination with dangerous tools to manage it.

 Politician – I know, I know… who wants to be a politician these days, right?
 I am sure there are some and it isn’t me.
 My introverted tendencies, inability to think on my feed, and lack of faith in the political system to accomplish anything meaningful puts me out of the running on all accounts.
 While I sometimes like to think that I would be an amazing President, the truth is that I don’t have the skill set, nor the patience.

 Medical Doctor – While helping people with their physical ailments and the salary would be nice, the first thing that puts me off to being a medical doctor is the scientific focus.
 Don’t get me wrong – it’s a noble profession and area of focus, but I don’t have the interest or patience to learn it.
 Besides already being in school for 7 years (after graduation from high school), I cringe when I think about going back to school.

 The first step in narrowing down your career track is establishing which career paths are not for you.
 I am halfway there and depending on some future events, I may jump into being self-employed.
 Time will only tell.

 What jobs are not even a consideration for you?